seneth-waterman/seneth-waterman/README.md

 ### About Me

-👋 Hi, I’m @seneth-waterman, currently a MS Data Science Student @USFCA.
+👋 Hi, I’m Seneth, currently a MS Data Science Student @USFCA.
 I'm a blend of Data Scientist and Machine Learning Engineer, driven by a passion for learning new technologies and collaborating on impactful projects.

 ⌨️ Programming: Python, SQL